 2. The reviewers referenced animal studies and human research performed with postnatal subjects, despite the disclaimer:

 This review will focus solely on studies of prenatal stress and fetal HPA axis development in humans.”

 This led to blurring of what had been studied or not with human fetuses regarding the subject.

-3. The reviewers uncritically listed many dubious human studies that had both stated and undisclosed severe limitations on their findings.
-It’s more appropriate for reviewers to offer informed reviews of cited studies, as Sex-specific impacts of childhood trauma summarized with cortisol:
+3. These reviewers uncritically listed many dubious human studies that had both stated and undisclosed severe limitations on their findings.
+Other reviewers offer informed analysis of cited studies, as Sex-specific impacts of childhood trauma summarized with cortisol:

 “Findings are dependent upon variance in extenuating factors, including but not limited to, different measurements of: